DSDA-Blue-Suede-Shoes/event-publisher/README.md

 * Unilife: Email address and password in `credentials.json`.
 * Facebook:
   * Email address, password, and two-factor authentication info (OTP)
   * A token for the Graph API.
 See "Before You Start" on the [getting started page](https://developers.facebook.com/docs/graph-api/get-started#before-you-start).
+    This token must be transformed to a [long-lived (page) token](https://developers.facebook.com/docs/facebook-login/guides/access-tokens/get-long-lived).
+This can be done with the `get_long_lived_token` function in [facebook_adapter.py](facebook_adapter.py).
+For this you also need the Facebook _app id_ and _secret_.
   * These also in `credentials.json`.

 Example `credentials.json`